“I’ll never sign my kid up for one of those expensive club baseball teams.”

 The Ugly Side of Club Baseball

-The other downside is that many club baseball teams are more of a big business that put money ahead of doing what’s best for the kids.
-Some organizations are looking to turn a profit on the backs of parents that think their little angel is going to be the next major league baseball player.
+The other downside is that many club baseball teams are more of a big business that puts money ahead of doing what’s best for the kids.
+Some organizations are looking to turn a profit on the backs of parents who think their little angel will be the next major league baseball player.

 Thankfully I believe we’ve found a club that will be reasonable on cost, isn’t in it for the money, and will play a more balanced schedule.
-His team plans to play in a league (12-14 games) and then about three tournaments.
+His team plans to play in a league (12-14 games) and then three tournaments.

 Why We Signed Him Up For a Club Baseball Team Anyway

-If he chooses to continue playing as he gets older, I look forward to long road trips together as a family to play in tournaments.
-Hopefully, baseball can help teach him to turn failure into a positive after he strikes out to lose a game in a high pressure situation.
+If he chooses to continue playing as he ages, I look forward to long road trips together as a family to play in tournaments.
+Hopefully, baseball can help teach him to turn failure into a positive after he strikes out to lose a game in a high-pressure situation.

 Should You Sign Up Your Kid For a Club Baseball Team?

-I also realize that not everyone will be in the financial position to participate on a club baseball team.
-You certainly need to weigh the financial aspect against other expenses while taking your income into consideration.
-Weigh the pros and cons in your decision.
-The worst case in our scenario for us is he doesn’t like it and we find other activities for him next year.
+I also realize that not everyone will be financially able to participate on a club baseball team.
+Considering your income, it would be best to weigh the financial aspect against other expenses.
+Weigh the pros and cons of your decision.
+The worst-case scenario for us is that he doesn’t like it, and we will find other activities for him next year.
 Either way, it should be a fun ride!